Kinglos01/Capstone-Project/README.md

 The item name must follow the following criteria, it must be **2, 25 characters**.

 The price of the item must folllow the following criteria, it must be a **double with at most 2 significant figures after the decimal**.

+### Dependencies

+This project uses the dependencies Apache PDFBox and iTextPdf.

 ## Contributors